AashishChilwal/Digital-Guitar-Pedal-/README.md

 if a string is tuned sharp (pitch too high frequency) or flat (pitch too low frequency)
 <br><br>ii.
 Delay pedal: Creates echo effect by repeating signal in time-domain
 <br><br>iii.
 Distortion pedal: Uses feedback to create a coarser sound
-<br>iv.
+<br><br>iv.
 Compression pedal: This pedal compresses the volume (i.e., amplitude) of different pitches, i.e., making
           low volumes pitches higher volume and making high volume pitches a lower volume.
 This evens out the sound (with all amplitudes being close to equal) and is a popular effect for the guitar as many strings are played at once.